ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 path value (defined in {{!RFC3986}} Sections 3.2 and 3.3 correspondingly).

-When an HTTP/3 connection is established, both the client and server have to negotiate a SETTINGS_ENABLE_WEBTRANSPORT setting in order to indicate that they both support WebTransport over HTTP/3.
+When an HTTP/3 connection is established, both the client and server have to send a SETTINGS_ENABLE_WEBTRANSPORT setting in order to indicate that they both support WebTransport over HTTP/3.

 WebTransport sessions are initiated inside a given HTTP/3 connection by the